 Gonadotrophin-independent precocious puberty (or precocious pseudopuberty)

-This accounts for about 20% of cases of precocious puberty. and some of the specific types are rare.
-The normal pattern of puberty is absent The gonad matures independently of GnRH stimulation and levels of testosterone and estradiol, LH and FSH are usually at pubertal levels (in the absence of gonadotrophin pulsatility).
-There is a flat GnRH response and no response to treatment with gonadotrophin-releasing hormone (GnRH) analogues.
+This accounts for about 20% of cases of precocious puberty and some of the specific causes are rare.
+The appearance of secondary sexual characteristics is due to the increased production of female or male hormones, which occurs independently of the maturation of the HPG axis.
+The gonad matures without GnRH stimulation and levels of testosterone and estradiol are elevated whilst LH and FSH are suppressed.
+There is a flat GnRH response and no response to treatment with GnRH analogues.
 Causes include:

 - Congenital adrenal hyperplasia (CAH).

-- Hypothyroidism or van Wyk-Grumbach syndrome.
+- Severe hypothyroidism or van Wyk-Grumbach syndrome.
 Growth is arrested (unusual with precocious puberty) rather than accelerated.

-Breast development may occur in girls aged <3 years, and can then spontaneously regress.
+- Isolated precocious thelarche.
+Early breast development without other features.
+Breast development may occur in girls aged <3 years and can then spontaneously regress.
 This is often seen in girls under the age of 3 years and is caused by maternal oestrogens in the early months.
 There is fairly static breast development before true puberty eventually occurs at the normal time.
 It is a benign condition confirmed by: